mike-mcgrail/sko_fy25/README.md

 Greetings, brave Data Jedis!
 Prepare your lightsabers and channel the Force as you embark on a thrilling adventure through the data galaxy.
 In this challenge, you'll wield your data mastery to ingest, parse, and uncover hidden flags scattered across the stars.

+# Help the Rebels Find Their Lost Droids

+A long time ago in a galaxy far, far away...
+The Rebel forces have lost track of their trusted droids R2D2 and BB8.
+These droids hold the secret plans and maps critical for the success of the Rebellion.

+We need all aspiring Jedi data padawans to use their nascent data skills to help locate these missing droids.
+You'll need to send out some decoy droid signals, parse any responses to extract flags that could reveal the droids' locations, and create a rebel dashboard to map possible droid sightings.

+Think you have what it takes to rescue R2D2 and BB8?
+Then grab your lightsaber and let the DataOps Jedi training begin!

 ## Prerequisites

 Before embarking on this epic quest, ensure you have the following prerequisites:

 - **Curl:** Equipped with this tool, you'll be ready to interact with APIs like a true Jedi.
+- **Access To Purple**

 ## May the Flags Be With You